 On Wednesday night, I served at the Military dinner welcoming the Veterans who would be participating in weekend events.
 I’ve never been humbled like that before, standing among young men and women who paid a price for my freedom.
 Many of these men and women had lost limbs or were wheelchair-bound.
-It wasn’t just my time I was giving them; it was my sincere gratitude for what they have done for me.
-I came away humbled, thankful, and inspired
+It wasn’t just my time I was giving them.
+I was also giving my sincere gratitude for what they have done for me.
+I came away humbled, thankful, and inspired.

 On Friday afternoon, I helped with registration.
 I got to meet athletes from across the country as they confirmed their events for the weekend and received their info and t-shirts.
 It was a pleasure meeting these brave kids and their families and seeing young adults excited to compete.
 I heard one young man walk away saying that he was “going to set a world record.”
 I was his fan right away!

 I was soon transferred to the archery event on the soccer field where I had one of the best afternoons I can remember.
 I was paired up with four young men ranging in ages from 8 to 16.
 I quickly learned the ropes of scoring, where to stand, and what to do.
 My job of scoring each round turned into getting to know the athletes, their families, learning their stories, and becoming an encouragement.